 These folks have been juicing since before juicing was cool.
 The juice menu started with the still-popular Kate’s Kiss, made with organic kale, spinach, celery, parsley, carrot, and lemon.
 Though their juice menu has since expanded, the original inspiration remains.
 Simple and tasty smoothies are also on the menu: try the blueberry granola, with organic blueberries, banana, oats, walnuts, and yogurt.
 Parsley definitely plays to the Golden Triangle lunch crowd with only mid-day opening hours, with everything is made-to-order.

-With stores in both Park Hill and LoHi, you’re never too far from some of the Juicing Tree’s raw, organic, cold-pressed juice.
-You won’t be confined to the usual juice suspects, either; the Juicing Tree gets creative with their Norwalk juicers for some unconventional and seasonal picks.
+With stores in both Park Hill and Stapleton (at Stanley Marketplace), you’re never too far from some of the Juicing Tree’s raw, organic, cold-pressed juice.
+You won’t be confined to the usual juice suspects, either; the Juicing Tree gets creative with their juicers to concoct unconventional and seasonal picks.
 Bottoms up with the Sweet Heat, with cucumber, celery, pineapple, turmeric, lemon, and cayenne, or the summer-themed watermelon and mint.
-Not a juice fan?
-Then why are you reading this?
-Kidding.
+Want more than juice?
 The Juicing Tree also offers a variety of nut milks, infused waters, and shots/boosters.
-But listen up: A limited amount of juice is made fresh daily, so they close up shop when sold out.
+But listen up: a limited amount of juice is made fresh daily, so they close up shop when sold out.
 The early bird gets the juice, in this case.